Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Method

-We can formulate the resulting Diffusion-based Maximum Entropy MDP by flattening the original time steps ($t = 0, \dots, T$) and the reverse diffusion steps ($k = K, \dots, 0$) into a single augmented time index ($\tilde{t}$):
+DA-MDPs can be obtained by flattening the original time steps ($t = 0, \dots, T$) and the reverse diffusion steps ($k = K, \dots, 1$) into a single augmented time index ($\tilde{t}$): {

-The reward is defined such that only the actual environment action ($k=0$) receives the environment reward:
+} The modified reward $\tilde{R}_{\text{DA-MDP}}$ is defined such that only at the last diffusion step ($k=1$) the environment reward is called: {

-The augmented MDP transition kernel is
+} The augmented MDP transition kernel is {

+} Where the symbol $\otimes$ in the transition kernel indicates that $s_{t+1}$, $a_{t+1}^K$, and $k$ are sampled independently from their respective distributions.
 This formulation explicitly captures the reverse diffusion steps as intermediate MDP states.
-For ($k>0$), the MDP moves to the next lower diffusion step ($k-1$) while keeping the environment state ($s_t$) fixed.
-When ($k=0$), the environment transitions forward to ($s_{t+1}$) and the next diffusion chain starts with ($a_{t+1}^K$) sampled from the prior, effectively resetting the diffusion step index to ($K$).
+For ($k>1$), the MDP moves to the next diffusion step ($k-1$) while keeping the environment state ($s_t$) fixed.
+When ($k=1$), the environment transitions forward to ($s_{t+1}$) using the final actions ($a_{t}^0$) and the next diffusion chain starts with ($a_{t+1}^K$) sampled from the prior, effectively resetting the diffusion step index to ($K$).
 This ensures that the augmented MDP correctly integrates both the environment dynamics and the diffusion-based policy structure.
-This MDP is the same as in DPPO \cite{ren2025diffusion}, however, unlike in DPPO the definition of the value function is different (see Eq.~\ref{eq:diffmaxentvaluefunction}).
-Thus, our formulation matches the DPPO formulation at $\Tau = 0$ and is otherwise different.
+This MDP is the same as in DPPO \citep{ren2025diffusion}, however DPPO does not consider the ME-RL setting.
+However, our formulation is equivalent to the DPPO formulation at $\Tau = 0$, where the log ratios in Eq.~\ref{eq:diffmaxentvaluefunction} vanish and where Eq.~\ref{eq:diffusion_surrogate} simplifies to the expectation over rewards.